GregFinzer/Compare-Net-Objects/Readme.md

 What you have been waiting for.
 Perform a deep compare of any two .NET objects using reflection.
 Shows the differences between the two objects.

 #Compatibility
 Compatible with .NET Framework 3.5 and higher.
-Portable Class Library version works with .NET 4.0+, Silverlight 5+, Windows Phone 8+, Windows RT 8+, Xamarin iOS, and Xamarin Droid
+Portable Class Library version works with .NET 4.0+, Silverlight 5+, Windows Phone 8+, Windows RT 8+, Xamarin iOS, and Xamarin Droid.  .NET Core too.

 #NuGet Package
 http://www.nuget.org/packages/CompareNETObjects